Winged Creatures (novel): Kathy Archenault

 Charlie's wife is stunned to find that Charlie has left the hospital and is even more shocked when their life savings begins to dwindle away due to Charlie's excessive gambling.
 In the film, Kathy is played by Jennifer Hudson, and she is Charlie's daughter instead of his wife.

 Lori and Sue Carline

 Their father was killed in the shooting and both Lori and Sue look to Anne for guidance.
 Anne is quite aware that they are doing this purely because no one else would understand.

 Howard

 Howard is a popular boy at Jimmy and Anne's high school.
 Anne has a crush on him (to which Jimmy is visibly jealous) until she goes to a party and realizes he just wanted to have his way with her.
 She is almost submissive with this until Howard's grip on her hand reminds her of the day her father was shot.
 She runs home, whimpering, and smashes all of the pigeon cages her father kept without really knowing what she's doing.

+Publication history

+Winged Creatures was published by St. Martin's Press on January 1, 2008.

+Reception

+The novel received mixed reception upon its release.
+Kirkus Reviews complimented the novel's pacing and ending, while Publishers Weekly criticized the dialogue and prose.